-- 1. PURPOSE.
-To establish effective policies and procedures for processing requests for reasonable accommodation. - 2.
-APPLICABILITY.
-All DFAS personnel. - 3.
-POLICY.
-It is DFAS policy to provide reasonable accommodations to its employees and applicants for employment to ensure individuals with disabilities enjoy full access to equal employment opportunity at DFAS. - 4.
+3. POLICY.
+It is DFAS policy:

+- a.
+To provide reasonable accommodations to its employees and applicants for employment to ensure individuals with disabilities enjoy full access to equal employment opportunity at DFAS. - b.
+That the 1020.1-IPM dated January 13, 2022, is read in conjunction with and not rescinded by the new release(s) to this Instruction. - 4.
 RESPONSIBILITIES.
 See Enclosure 2. - 5.
 PROCEDURES.
 See Enclosure 3. - 6.
 RELEASABILITY.
 Unlimited.
-Unclassified publication cleared for public release. - 7.
-EFFECTIVE DATE.
-This publication is issued 3/26/21 and is hereby rescinded ten years from that date.
+Unclassified publication cleared for public release.

+7. EXPIRATION DATE.
+This publication is issued June 15, 2022, and is hereby rescinded ten years from that date.